Lamden/docs/docs/using_the_wallet.md

 ### How to send “TAU”
 1. Open wallet
-2. Click on the `Holdings`
+2. Click on the `Account`
-3. At the right part of the screen click on `SENT TX`
+3. At the right part of the screen click on `SEND TX`
-4. Select `The Wallet to send From`
+4. Select `The Account to send From`
 5. Leave fields populated by default: `Stamp Limit` `Enter Contact Name`, `Function Name`.

 To send transactions to enter `Transaction Arguments`.